1carew1/simple-route/README.md

   "apiKey": "XXXXX",
   "userUrl": "XXXXX"
 }

-# Assignment 1 - ReactJS app.

-Name: ... your name ...

-## Overview.
-......
-A statement of the app concept and objectives (about a half-page) ........

- . . . . .
-List of user features (excluding user registration and authentication) . . . .

- + Feature 1
- + Feature 2
- + Feature 3
- + etc
- + etc

-## Installation requirements.
 . . . .
 List of software used to develop the app . . . . . . .
 + ReactJS v15.4.2
 + Bootstrap 3